Operators and functions to use in Cedar

 The greaterThan function must take two decimal operands or else it will produce an error when evaluated, per the last two examples.
 The policy validator also rejects also any expression that attempts to call greaterThan on non-decimal values.

->= (Long integer ‘greater than or equals’)
+>= (long integer ‘greater than or equal’)

-Usage: <Long> >= <Long>
+Usage: <long> >= <long>

-Binary operator that compares two Long integer operands and evaluates to true if the left operand is numerically greater than or equal to the right operand.
-If either operand is not a Long then evaluation (and validation) results in an error.
+Binary operator that compares two long integer operands and evaluates to true if the left operand is numerically greater than or equal to the right operand.
+If either operand is not a long then evaluation (and validation) results in an error.

 Examples: